Wilmer Flores Player Props: Giants vs. Diamondbacks

-On Tuesday, Wilmer Flores (.667 slugging percentage in past 10 games, including three home runs) and the San Francisco Giants play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+Wednesday, Wilmer Flores (.667 slugging percentage past 10 games, including three home runs) and the San Francisco Giants face the Arizona Diamondbacks.
 First pitch is at 9:45 PM ET.

-He notched a home run while going 1-for-5 in his most recent game against the Diamondbacks.
+In his last game, he hit a home run while going 1-for-5 against the Diamondbacks.

 Wilmer Flores Game Info & Props vs. the Diamondbacks